Updated January 2022

 Not A Scatterbrain

-This, by the way, reminded me very much of a scene in the ‘80s classic Just One of the Guys, in which the lead character’s journalism teacher tells her that maybe journalism isn’t for her, and instead she should try modeling.
+I am reminded of a scene in the ‘80s classic Just One of the Guys, in which the lead character’s journalism teacher tells her that maybe journalism isn’t for her, and instead she should try modeling.
 She responds by going undercover as a boy at a rival high school and writing an award-winning exposé.
-I haven’t seen that movie since I was a child, so I may be misremembering a bit, but even then, that journalism professor pissed my eight year old self the fuck off.
+I haven’t seen that movie since I was a child, so I may be misremembering a bit, but even then, that journalism professor pissed my eight year old self quite a bit off.

 In any case….

 I’m not surprised that you apply for jobs and don’t hear back.
 Not just because this is happening to almost everyone in a terrible economy, but because employers are very wary of those who don’t have a history of “real jobs.”